 Councilmember of Whatcom County Council

 I’m Satpal Sidhu, and I am honored to serve as your County Councilmember.
-Currently, I am representing the old District 2 since 2015..with the changes in County Charter, I now live in the new Foothills District.
-I am seeking your support to continue serve as your County Councilmember for next four years…
+Currently, I am representing the old District 2 since 2015..With the changes in County Charter, I now live in District 3.
+My current term ends in 2019.. .

 I have lived in Lynden for 30 years and have worked in this community as an engineer, business executive, educator and a small business owner.